-Meet Meathead, Barbecue Whisperer & Hedonism Evangelist
+Meet Meathead, Barbecue Whisperer, Hedonism Evangelist, Culinary Mythbuster

 Glad you stopped by.
 Sit a spell and take some time to visit.
 There's a lot to, ahem, consume on this site.

-I lectured for more than a decade on wine at Cornell University's famous School of Hotel Administration in Ithaca, NY, and I was an adjunct teaching art at Le Cordon Bleu in Chicago for three years.
+I lectured for more than a decade on wine at Cornell University's famous School of Hotel Administration in Ithaca, NY, and I was an adjunct instructor at Le Cordon Bleu in Chicago for three years.
+I have been a guest lecturer at Yale and many cooking schools.
 As founder of the Beverage Testing Institute I produced seven books on wine, beer, and spirits.

 Among my most powerful childhood memories is the seductive scent of sweetly-sauced ribs sizzling and crisping on Dad's grill.
 In cooler weather Mom would roast them in the oven and serve them swimming in sauce.
 My interest in cooking began when I was about 10 and Mom and Dad opened a restaurant and I got to be a real jerk, a soda jerk.
 They named the place after a beautiful flower, the Oleander.
 We later learned it was poisonous, and eventually the restaurant failed.
 If you ever hear that I'm opening a restaurant, hunt me down and shoot me.